huaiyutian/COVID-19_HSM/README.md

 Huaiyu Tian, Yidan Li, Moritz U.G.
 Kraemer, Bingying Li, Yonghong Liu, Ligui Wang, Hua Tan, Chieh-Hsi Wu, Zengmiao Wang, Pai Zheng, Peng Yang, Quanyi Wang, Henrik Salje, Christopher Dye, Oliver G. Pybus, Hongbin Song, Bryan T. Grenfell, Ottar N. Bjornstad

+## Abstract

+Many countries worldwide have implemented lockdowns to contain the initial pandemic wave of SARS-CoV-2, with substantial success in bringing the epidemic’s effective reproduction number close to or below one in several regions.
+In order to best inform policy we need to understand the effectiveness of the lockdown and spatial distancing on containing the ongoing SARS-CoV-2 pandemic.
+Models of spatial and local spread are critical to evaluate plausible scenarios for safe future return to normality.
+Here we use a unique mobile phone dataset from China covering within-and-between 358 cities analyzing 561 million travel movements before and after the national emergence response, to inform a spatiotemporal model of SARS-CoV-2 transmission in China during the first 6 months of spread and containment of the initial wave.
+We find that during the emergency response nationwide travel declined by 73% between cities and movement within city was reduced by 63%.
+Our calculations show that combined interventions including large-scale lockdown and spatial distancing in place for months, depending on implementation and intensity, were critical for initial control of the virus.

 ## Notes on the code

 To run, you need a Matlab toolbox called "DRAM":